-- 1. Plug the Exercise Heart Rate Monitor into Channel 1 of the LabPro or CBL 2 interface.
-Use the link cable to connect the TI Graphing Calculator to the interface.
+- 1. Plug the Hand-Grip or Exercise Heart Rate Monitor into Channel 1 of the LabPro or CBL 2 interface.
+Use the link cable to connect the TI graphing calculator to the interface.
 Firmly press in the cable ends. - 2.
 Turn on the calculator and start the DATAMATE program.
 Press CLEAR to reset the program. - 3.
-Set up the calculator and interface for the Exercise Heart Rate Monitor. - a.
+Set up the calculator and interface for the Exercise Heart Rate Monitor.
+Note: Both the Hand-Grip and Exercise Heart Rate Monitors use the same receiver and calibration information.
+Therefore, set up the experiment for an Exercise Heart Rate Monitor no matter which type you are using. - a.
 Select SETUP from the main screen. - b.
-If the calculator displays EX HEART RT (BPM) in CH 1, proceed directly to Step 4.
+If the calculator displays HEART RT (BPM) in CH 1, proceed directly to Step 4.
 If it does not, continue with this step to set up your sensor manually. - c.
-Press [ENTER] to select CH 1. - d.
+Press (ENTER) to select CH 1. - d.
 Select HEART RATE from the SELECT SENSOR menu. - e.
 Select EX HEART RATE (BPM) from the HEART RATE menu. - 4.
 Set up the calculator and interface for data collection. - a.
-Use ▲ and ▼ to select MODE and press ENTER. - b.
+Use \(\text{and} \) and \(\text{or select MODE and press} \) \(\text{ENTER}. \) - b.
 Select TIME GRAPH from the SELECT MODE menu. - c.
 Select CHANGE TIME SETTINGS from the TIME GRAPH SETTINGS menu. - d.
-Enter "10" as the time between samples in seconds. - e.
-Enter "72" as the number of samples.
+Enter 10 as the time between samples in seconds.

+- e.
+Enter 72 as the number of samples.
 Data collection will last 720 seconds (12 minutes). - f.
 Select OK to return to the setup screen. - g.
 Select OK again to return to the main screen.